gitops-community/website/docs/kit/README.md

 Kyle Rockman (see 5:54) says that GitOps creates an audit trail so that you can show the auditors what’s been happening and you can meet PCI compliance requirements.
 (From [GitOps Practitioner Highlight – Under Armour – Kyle Rockman](https://youtu.be/00MCUAgzLQk))

-### Transparency and Collaboration:
+#### Transparency and Collaboration:

-Javeria Kahn (see 6:00) shares how GitOps brings transparency to the org primarily from two capabilities:
+**Javeria Kahn (Palo Alto Networks)** shares how GitOps brings transparency to the org primarily from two capabilities:
 1. **Reversibility:** You can do rollbacks and lower mean time to resolving config-based outages with version controlling.
 2. **Audit trails:** You can track the history of a repo, its PRs, actions, etc.

-Because of these 2 benefits, the teams are able to build <span style="text-decoration:underline;">transparency</span>: there are no more obscure system changes and you become less dependent on individual employees who reach burnout from being on call.
-(From [GitOps Practitioner Highlight – Palo Alto Networks – Javeria Khan](https://youtu.be/HJHLIGL8NfQ))
+Because of these benefits, the teams are able to build **transparency**: there are no more obscure system changes and you become less dependent on individual employees who reach burnout from being on call.
+(See 6:00 from [GitOps Practitioner Highlight – Palo Alto Networks – Javeria Khan](https://youtu.be/HJHLIGL8NfQ))

-Javeria (see 7:50) states that GitOps promotes <span style="text-decoration:underline;">collaboration</span> between teams that build and use their resources.
+Javeria also states that GitOps promotes **collaboration** between teams that build and use their resources.
 Between transparency and collaboration through GitOps, teams are able to improve the entire software development lifecycle.
-(From [GitOps Practitioner Highlight – Palo Alto Networks – Javeria Khan](https://youtu.be/HJHLIGL8NfQ))
+(See 7:50 from [GitOps Practitioner Highlight – Palo Alto Networks – Javeria Khan](https://youtu.be/HJHLIGL8NfQ))

 ### Reduce the risk of relying on single employees: